Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Introduction

-Furthermore, multi-connectivity, where $\ue$s interact with Master and Secondary gNBs (EN-DC, NE-DC), carrier-aggregation cells, CoMP clusters, and Xn-coordinated nodes, is already the operational norm in 5G~\cite{hussain2019insecure}.
-Leveraging multiple $\bs$s for authentication therefore aligns with existing architectural practices and removes the fundamental mismatch between multi-$\bs$ communication and single-$\bs$ trust.
-Even when a single logical $\bs$ serves a region, modern 5G RAN architectures increasingly virtualize and disaggregate $\bs$ functions using software-defined and cloud-native principles, allowing protocol and security operations to be executed across multiple virtualized components and compute nodes rather than a single physical entity~\cite{kassi2024ran}.
-Thus, an effective authentication solution must distribute trust across multiple $\bs$s or instances thereof.
-Threshold signatures (e.g.,~\cite{komlo2021frost}) enable this by requiring a quorum of independent stations to collaboratively authenticate broadcast system information, thereby eliminating the single point of failure, reducing $\bs$/key compromise risks~\cite{de2024performance}, strengthening attacker resistance, and aligning with existing 5G architectural patterns.
+\looseness-1 Furthermore, multi-connectivity, where UEs interact with Master and Secondary gNBs (EN-DC, NE-DC), carrier-aggregation cells, CoMP clusters, and Xn-coordinated nodes, is already the operational norm in 5G~\cite{hussain2019insecure}.
+Leveraging multiple BSs for authentication therefore aligns with existing architectural practices and removes the fundamental mismatch between multi-BS communication and single-BS trust.
+Even when a single logical BS serves a region, modern 5G RAN architectures increasingly virtualize and disaggregate BS functions using software-defined and cloud-native principles, allowing protocol and security operations to be executed across multiple virtualized components and compute nodes rather than a single physical entity.
+Thus, an effective authentication solution must distribute trust across multiple BSs or instances thereof.
+Threshold signatures (e.g.,~\cite{komlo2021frost}) enable this by requiring a quorum of independent stations to collaboratively authenticate broadcast system information, thereby eliminating the single point of failure, reducing BS/key compromise risks~\cite{de2024performance}, strengthening attacker resistance, and aligning with existing 5G architectural patterns.
 Despite this need, only a few efforts~\cite{vikhrova2022multi,sengupta2024fast} have explored threshold signatures for 5G authentication.
-Moreover, $\ue$s resource constraints, limited packet sizes, and frequent broadcasts, especially in distributed $\bs$ settings, make efficiency crucial.
+Moreover, UEs resource constraints, limited packet sizes, and frequent broadcasts, especially in distributed BS settings, make efficiency crucial.
 Thus, the designed authentication must minimize signature, communication, and storage overhead while ensuring fast signing and verification.